asset-pipe/asset-pipe-css-reader/README.md

 const bundle = await cssReader([feed, ...feeds])
 ```

+This module has the following API:

+### function(feeds, [options])

+Supported arguments are:

+* `feeds` - Array - An Array of feeds.
+* `options` - Object - configuration.
+    * `options.minify` (default: false) Specify whether to minify code using [cssnano](https://cssnano.co/).

-Returns: `Promise<string>` - A promise that resolves to a bundle string.
+Returns: `Promise<string>` - A promise that resolves to a bundle string that is processed by [autoprefixer](https://github.com/postcss/autoprefixer).

+Remember to specify a [browserslist](https://github.com/browserslist/browserslist) in your project to ensure cssnano and autoprefixer support the browsers your users use.

 ## Contributing